Types of artificial neural networks: Neural Turing machines

-Neural Turing machines couple LSTM networks to external memory resources, with which they can interact by attentional processes.
+Neural Turing machines (NTM) couple LSTM networks to external memory resources, with which they can interact by attentional processes.
 The combined system is analogous to a Turing machine but is differentiable end-to-end, allowing it to be efficiently trained by gradient descent.
 Preliminary results demonstrate that neural Turing machines can infer simple algorithms such as copying, sorting and associative recall from input and output examples.

 Differentiable neural computers (DNC) are an NTM extension.
 They out-performed Neural turing machines, long short-term memory systems and memory networks on sequence-processing tasks.

 Semantic hashing

 Approaches that represent previous experiences directly and use a similar experience to form a local model are often called nearest neighbour or k-nearest neighbors methods.
 Deep learning is useful in semantic hashing where a deep graphical model the word-count vectors obtained from a large set of documents.
 Documents are mapped to memory addresses in such a way that semantically similar documents are located at nearby addresses.
 Documents similar to a query document can then be found by accessing all the addresses that differ by only a few bits from the address of the query document.
 Unlike sparse distributed memory that operates on 1000-bit addresses, semantic hashing works on 32 or 64-bit addresses found in a conventional computer architecture.